-- 1. There are three factors that influence the decision to reject H_0 .
-First, the effect size of the difference between the populations.
-The greater the effect size, the more likely we are to reject the null hypothesis.
+- 1. There are three factors that influence the decision to reject $H_0$ .
+First, the size of the difference between the populations (effect size).
+The greater the difference, the more likely we are to reject the null hypothesis.
 Second, the size of the standard error of the difference.
 The smaller it is, the more likely we are to reject the null hypothesis.
-You can reduce the standard error of the difference by increasing sample size or reducing sample variability.
+You can reduce the standard error by increasing sample size or reducing sample variability.
 Third, the alpha level.
-The larger the alpha level is, the more likely we are to reject the null hypothesis. - 2.
-If the two populations are equal, the probability is .01 that you would obtain the observed difference just due to chance.
-You could also say that the probability is .01 of obtaining a difference as large or larger as the one observed if there really is no difference between the two populations. - a.
-The populations from which the samples are drawn are normally distributed. b.
-The populations from which the samples are drawn have variances that are equal. c.
-Extraneous variables are eliminated, likely by random assignment of participants to conditions when possible. - 4.
-A powerful statistical test is one that is likely to detect an actual difference between populations, should one exist.
+The larger the alpha is, the more likely we are to reject the null hypothesis. - 2.
+If the two populations are exactly equal, the probability is .01 that you would obtain the observed difference just due to chance.
+You could also say that the probability is .01 of obtaining a difference as large or larger as the one observed if there really is no difference between the two populations. - 3. a.
+The populations from which the samples are drawn are normally distributed.b.
+The populations from which the samples are drawn have variances that are equal.c.
+Extraneous variables are eliminated, likely by random assignment of participants to conditions. - 4.
+A powerful statistical test is one that is likely to detect an actual difference between populations.
 Increasing sample size, reducing sample variability, and increasing the alpha level can all increase the power of a statistical test.
-Power is also affected by the size of the difference between the populations (effect size). - 5.
-Degrees of freedom are the number of scores in a data set that are free to vary.
-Anytime a restriction is imposed on a set of numbers, you lose a degree of freedom.
-For example, the restriction is that $\Sigma(X \overline{X}) = 0$ results in the loss of 1 degree of freedom.
-To meet that requirement, when all Xs but one are known, the final X must be whatever number has a deviation score resulting in an overall total deviation score of 0.
+Power is also affected by the size of the difference between the populations (effect size).